Annaëlle Deshayes

-Career
+Rugby career

 From Yvetot, in the Seine-Maritime department in the Normandy region in northern France, she made her debut for the France senior side in 2016 whilst playing for Caen Rugby Club.
 In 2017 she left Caen for Rouen.
 In 2020 he joined Lyon Olympique Universitaire.

 She was named in France's team for the delayed 2021 Rugby World Cup in New Zealand.

+On 2 August 2025, she was selected in the French side to the Women's Rugby World Cup in England.